skweezee/Skweezee-for-Processing/README.md

-# processing
+# Skweezee for Processing

-Skweezee for Processing
+Software library implementing Skweezee on the Processing platform, allowing you to create squeeze interactions.